West Midlands Police: Recruitment and training

 Applicants to join West Midlands Police as police officers are subject to a staged recruitment process designed to assess their suitability for the role, including background checks, medical and fitness tests.

 On being accepted to join the force, new recruits undergo an initial training course last eighteen weeks which is non-residential and based mainly in the classroom but with periodic practical exercises and attachments.
 Performance is assessed by a series of examinations and training includes self-defence lessons and tuition on police computer systems.
 Following successful completion of initial training, recruits are then tutored on their LPUs for nine weeks before being signed off for independent patrol.
 They retain their status as student officers for a period of two years from their joining date during which they are required to maintain a record of their development.
 Upon reaching two years service, student officers are "confirmed" in their rank by a senior officer, usually their LPU commander.

 The recruitment process for PCSOs is similar to that of police officers although training periods are reduced.

 In November 2018 it emerged that the police force had blocked white male officers from promotion, setting aside half of all promotion slots for women and ethnic minority candidates in seven out of eight of the year's promotion rounds.
 In the year's final round the force continued to discriminate, by blocking white male applicants for two days.
 A complaint by the Police Federation union noted that the practice was illegal and condemned it as "not fit for purpose".
 As a result West Midlands Police "paused" the practice.

 On 11 June 2020, West Midlands Police and Crime Commissioner David Jamieson committed to ensuring that the force recruits 1,000 new Black, Asian and minority ethnic police officers over the following three years to make the force look more like the communities it serves.

 Presentation

-Police officers working for West Midlands Police wear a wide range of different uniforms, equipment and vehicles dependent on their specific role.
+Police officers working for West Midlands Police have a wide range of different uniforms, equipment and vehicles dependent on their specific roles.